xycloo/rs-zephyr-toolkit/README.md

 > Note: most of the work right now is focusing on the host-side, as a result
 > the crates in this repo are partially incomplete and still need to be polished.

+# Zephyr SDK
+This repo contains the reference implementation for the Zephyr rust SDK.
+The SDK is a client for the host functions linked in the Zephyr VM.

+### Examples
+Examples can be found in the [zephyr-examples](https://github.com/xycloo/zephyr-examples/) repo.